Eritrea agrees to withdraw troops from border area, Ethiopia's PM says

 He also acknowledged there had been atrocities such as rape during the conflict.

-Asked earlier this month about reports of rights abuses by Eritrean forces, Yemane said in text messages that it was “never in our military tradition to kill civilians” and that “sexual violence, rape etc are an abomination to Eritrean society.”
+Asked about reports of rights abuses by Eritrean forces, Yemane said in text messages on Friday that it was “never in our military tradition to kill civilians” and that “sexual violence, rape etc are an abomination to Eritrean society.”

 REPORTS OF ABUSES